-- Completed and signed paper application or submitted electronic application. - GED certificate with official scores and completion date. - Official exemption test scores and documentation that meets the Texas Success Initiative as required by the Texas Higher Education Coordinating Board.
+- Submitted electronic application or completed and signed paper application. - GED certificate with official scores and completion date. - Official exemption test scores and documentation that meets the Texas Success Initiative as required by the Texas Higher Education Coordinating Board.

 GRADUATE OF HOME SCHOOL, PRIVATE SCHOOL, OR NON-ACCREDITED HIGH SCHOOL - Any student who has completed a home school program or has graduated from a private or non-accredited high school is eligible to apply for admission.
 The following admission requirements must be met and submitted to the Office of Admissions and Registration: